-Patrick Willard is the Director of Campaigns, Outreach, and Engagement (CORE) for Families USA, overseeing the organization’s work with advocacy partners in all 50 states and the District of Columbia.
+Patrick Willard is Senior Director of State and National Strategic Partnerships for Families USA, overseeing the organization’s work with advocacy partners in all 50 states and the District of Columbia.
 He leads a team that brings resources and critical assistance to move health care initiatives forward in the states.
 His work includes managing the organization’s annual Health Action conference, which brings more than 500 state and national health care advocates to Washington, D.C. each year to focus on expanding coverage and access to high-quality health care.
-Mr. Willard brings more than 25 years of experience with state and local governments on issues ranging from Medicaid funding for the elderly to livability initiatives for cities.
+Mr. Willard brings more than 25 years of experience with federal, state, and local governments on issues ranging from Medicaid funding for the elderly to livability initiatives for cities.

 Before joining AARP, Mr. Willard worked in the local, state, and federal branches.
 He served as senior policy advisor to the mayor of Nashville, Tennessee, chief of staff to the Tennessee House Majority Leader, and senior legislative assistant to the ranking member of the U.S. House Ways and Means Committee.

-Mr. Willard holds a bachelor’s degree from Vanderbilt University and a master’s degree from Columbia University.
+He holds a BA from Vanderbilt University and a MA from Columbia University.